 What’s required now is a fair sales tax that applies equally to both bricks and mortar and online retail.

 This tax could be either be set to a consistent rate for all or could have some form of tiering based on the cost of goods sold – so if you’re an online retailer and you’re cost of goods is low, you would be expected to pay a higher sales tax.

 At the same time, if you’re based on the high street paying high rents, but generating footfall and sales for the surrounding area, you’re sales tax rates contribution would be adjusted accordingly.

 The Tories’ promise to now cut business rates further is all well and good, but Yoyo thinks we need a lot more imagination to save our high streets.

-When (if?) this “fundamental review” takes place, the government will need to think about how they can create a more level playing field in terms of the underlying costs of retailers.
+When (if?) this “fundamental review” is announced today, the government will need to think about how they can create a more level playing field in terms of the underlying costs of retailers.